hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

   - Active Directory
   - hpe-greenlake
 ---
-Enterprises looking to use HPE GreenLake for Private Cloud Enterprise can benefit from the use of SSO, as it has been integrated onto the HPE GreenLake edge-to-cloud platform, which supports single sign-on
+Enterprises looking to use HPE GreenLake for Private Cloud Enterprise can benefit from the use of SSO, as it has been integrated onto the HPE GreenLake edge-to-cloud platform, which supports single sign-on.

 In this blog post, I will walk you through the process of configuring Okta Active Directory (AD) to authenticate users into the HPE GreenLake for Private Cloud Enterprise application on the HPE GreenLake platform using SAML Identity Provider (IdP) for single sign-on.

 ### Before starting

-Please review the [HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-D7192971-EF71-4304-B51E-548E7954E644.html) User Guide to understand how the SAML framework works in the context of Common Cloud Services for the HPE GreenLake edge-to-cloud platform for the HPE GreenLake Private Cloud Enterprise application .
+Please review the [HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-D7192971-EF71-4304-B51E-548E7954E644.html) User Guide to understand how the SAML framework works in the context of Common Cloud Services for the HPE GreenLake edge-to-cloud platform for the HPE GreenLake for Private Cloud Enterprise application.

 ### Configure SSO/SAML applications in Okta